ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 ```

-If the player is about to go out of bound, then we will do nothing with that input; otherwise, we will change the player position based on the input like the following statement.
+If the player is about to go out of bounds, then we will do nothing with that input.
+Otherwise, we will change the player position based on the input, like so:

 ```rust
 query.modify::<Transform>(entity, |transform| {